MatthewJbelcher7/Bank-Account/README.md

 Describe: registerAccount()

-test:
+test: input new names into an object
-code:
+code: const name = document.getElementById("new-name").value;
-Ouput:
+Ouput: New Name

-test:
+test: associate innitial deposits with corresponding names
-code:
+code: this.balance = initialDeposit;
-Ouput:
+Ouput: New Name, $$$

 test:
 code: